-In short, Damien Colcombet is authentically marine, talking on the same level as a newcomer: illustrious and wonderful Albert Brenet, who is also exclusively represented by the Cristel Éditeur d’Art Centre.
-Albert Brenet is a reporting painter, born in 1903, he died in 2005; he went around the world for seventy years.
-This painter was crazy about new horizons and movement, and his gouaches were so astonishing that one of his student, Serge Marko, told there was a time when each art student “desperately sought to attain this technique called ‘à la Brenet’!”
-Behind the unquestionable genius of touch, the portrait of a master covered in honours emerged; named Peintre de l’Air in 1936, Peintre de la Marine in 1954, Peintre de l’Armée de terre in 1959; exhibited many times, rewarded many times then bought by museums.
-As it happens, he was a good man who preferred his freedom to glory, and who multiplied subjects with as much conscience as drive.
-He mastered the art of skilfully fixing the details within spirited ensemble, always very colourful, overjoyed, full of life… This first exhibition in Saint-Malo bears witness of this: French countryside, mountains of the Tyrol, the burning sands of Tunisia, Spain, the Netherlands, his fascination for Japan.
-And of course, his own bestiary, which gathers spontaneous sketches of lions, tigers and horses… What a stroke!
-What breath!
-Swipe of claws and horizons initiate a beautiful around-the-world trip in 31 paintings and drawings, all unexpected and vibrant.
+In short, an authentically marine Damien Colcombet, in dialogue with a newcomer: the illustrious and magnificent Albert Brenet, also offered exclusively at the Cristel Éditeur d’Art Centre.
+Do we still need to introduce this Faut-il encore présenter ce paintor-reporter, born in 1903 and died in 2005, after having run the earth for seventy years!
+This painter, crazy about travels and movement, with gouaches so dizzying that one of his disciples, Serge Markó, reported that there was a time when every art student “desperately sought to achieve this technique known as ‘à la Brenet’!”
+Behind the unquestionable genius of his touch, the portrait of a master covered with honours, appointed official painter of the Navy and painter of the Air Force in 1936, painter of the Army in 1959, and many times exhibited, many times rewarded and then bought by museums, was outlined.
+In fact, he was a nice man, who clearly preferred his freedom to glory, and who multiplied his subjects with as much conscience as enthusiasm.
+Or the art of skilfully fixing details within a lively whole, always very colourful, overflowing with joy, overflowing with life… What this first exhibition in Saint-Malo testifies to: the French countryside, the mountains of the Tyrol, the burning sands of Tunisia, Spain, the Netherlands, his fascination for Japan.
+And, of course, his own bestiary, bringing together impetuous sketches of lions, tigers, horses… Once again, what a stroke!
+Claw marks and horizons that initiate a beautiful tour of the world in 31 paintings and drawings, all unexpected and vibrant.
 Fantastic visions!